panrafal/depthy/README.md

 ## How to help

 There is a lot of stuff you can do with depthmaps.
-If you have ideas and you know how to code, You already know how to help ;) I'm pretty lax on formalities, just make it work and at least try to follow conventions of the code...
+If you have ideas and you know how to code, you already know how to help ;) I'm pretty lax on formalities, just make it work and at least try to follow conventions of the code...

 ## License